-Mario Sanchez begins his third season with the Louisville Cardinals and his first season as associate head coach.
+Mario Sanchez begins his fourth season with the Louisville Cardinals and his second season as associate head coach.
 Sanchez joined Ken Lolla's staff in 2010 after serving as the head coach at UNLV for the last four seasons.
 He had previously coached under Lolla for three seasons at Akron before taking the UNLV job.

 School history was made when four Louisville players were selected in the MLS Super Draft.
 Three of the four players were selected in the first round.
 Nick DeLeon was the highest pick at 7th for DC United.

 In just his first season at Louisville, Sanchez helped guide the Cardinals to a school record 20-1-3 record and their first College Cup appearance.
 Louisville earned its highest ranking at No. 1 in the majority of the polls heading into the postseason.
 The Cardinals also earned the top seed in the NCAA Tournament, marking another first for the Cardinals.
 Louisville won their second straight BIG EAST Red Division title and captured their first BIG EAST Tournament title.
 Last season Sanchez and the coaching staff were named Co-BIG EAST Coaching Staff of the Year.
 Sanchez was also recognized as a top assistant by College Soccer News.